 top of page

-Lent is almost upon us, which means that we will be celebrating Easter, followed by the Ascension, and then the feast of Pentecost.
-Other celebrations that we are looking forward to is First Holy Communions for the children within our Parish Communities, which will be taking place in the Spring.
-This also means that the First Holy Communion Preparation Sessions will begin soon.
+Lent is almost upon us, and we will soon be celebrating Easter, followed by Pentecost.
+Other celebrations that we are looking forward to are the First Holy Communions for the children within our Parish Communities.

-If you and your child decide that they want to receive their First Holy Communion this year, I expect you and your family to start coming to one of our weekend Masses regularly, and to also attend the Preparation Sessions (you and your child must attend all the sessions, see timetable below).
+If your child would like to receive First Holy Communion this year, I will expect you and your family to start coming regularly to one of our weekend Masses, and also to attend all the Preparation Sessions (see timetable below for session information).

-To register on the First Holy Communion course, you and your child should come along to one of our weekend Masses on Saturday 8th and Sunday 9th February (Session 1 will take place straight after the Mass has finished).
+To register on the First Holy Communion course, you and your child should come along to one of our weekend Masses on Saturday 28th February or Sunday 1st March, after these Masses Session 1 will take place.
 There will be a number of opportunities to attend each of the following sessions, held between our Parish and School communities.
 It will not matter which session you decide to attend, as long as you attend one of them.

 OUTFITS